-- 9.1 The Core Strategy and other documents within the LDF provide the basis for meeting the land use requirements of the local community.
+- 9.1 The Core Strategy and other documents within the Local Plan provide the basis for meeting the land use requirements of the local community.
 The Core Strategy is intended to be a flexible document, capable of responding to changing needs and circumstances, at a national, regional and local level.
 As a spatial planning framework for land use change over the next 10 15 years, its implementation will be dependent on the actions of various organisations, alongside the determination of individual planning applications by Hertsmere Borough Council.
 Individual partners within the Local Strategic Partnership, such as Hertfordshire County Council and West Hertfordshire Primary Care Trust, have an important role to play in delivering the objectives of the Core Strategy and individual partners will need to work together through the partnership to enable the key objectives in this document to be met. - 9.2 These organisations have their own service priorities, targets and timescales, which may not necessarily match up with those set out in the Core Strategy.
 However, the setting of a Community Infrastructure Levy should enable the level of required capital funding to be established (and captured) in support of the planned levels of growth across the County.
 The setting of Local Area Agreements has the potential to support a more joined up approach to public service regulation and delivery whilst the setting up of a Hertfordshire Local Enterprise Partnership will determine how investment priorities are identified in the County. - 9.3 Regular monitoring will assess the effectiveness of policies and whether the Spatial Vision and Strategy are being implemented as originally intended.
 Future Annual Monitoring Reports (AMR) prepared by the Council will need to indicate the extent to which Core Strategy (and other subsequently prepared DPD) policies are being achieved and whether targets are being met.
-For example, the implementation of Policy CS3 (Phasing of Housing Development), will be dependent on regular review to establish whether the number of homes permitted is significantly falling below or exceeding annualised housing requirements, potentially triggering a review of land allocation phasing. - 9.4 The AMR will, therefore, consider the extent to whether revisions to the Core Strategy or other DPDs will be necessary or whether new DPDs are required.
+For example, the implementation of Policy CS3 (Housing Delivery and Infrastructure), will be dependent on regular review to establish whether the number of homes completed is falling below the minimum housing rate, potentially triggering contingency arrangements. - 9.4 The AMR will, therefore, consider the extent to whether revisions to the Core Strategy or other DPDs will be necessary or whether new DPDs are required.
 Indicators have been developed to provide a consistent basis for monitoring the performance of the Core Strategy.
 A number of these have been derived from existing AMR indicators and wherever possible they have been chosen to be SMART i.e. Specific, Measurable, Achievable, Realistic and Timely.
-Changes to the way in which AMRs are prepared are expected as a result of measures set out in the Localism Act and some indicators will also be dependent on external events but the Monitoring Framework in Table 17 is considered to provide the basis for identifying how the Core Strategy should be maintained or amended.
+Changes to the way in which AMRs are prepared are expected as a result of measures set out in the Localism Act and some indicators will also be dependent on external events but the Monitoring Framework in Table 16 is considered to provide the basis for identifying how the Core Strategy should be maintained or amended.